Yisas/yisas.github.io/_pages/plight.md

 github: "https://github.com/yisas/ubisoftGameLab2018"
 download: "https://github.com/Yisas/UbisoftGameLab2018/releases/download/untagged-6aeb52f3482e4392eccd/A.Plight.of.Knights.and.Sight.rar"
 ---
+### Technology Requirements

+2 Xbox controllers and a LAN connection of 2 players is required.

+### Summary

 This was my team's submission for the [2018 Ubisoft Game Lab competition](https://montreal.ubisoft.com/en/ubisoft-game-lab-competition-2018-winners/), where university level contestants are placed into groups of 8 developers and challenged to create a video game prototype within 10 weeks.
 It received nominations in the best game design, best user experience and best overall prototype categories.
 This year's theme was "Change the world" (in a social context) and the technical mandate included required the game to be executed in 3D and have a networked